Tokazama/AxisIndices.jl/docs/src/time.md

 ```

-And now we have a time series array.
+This can naturally turn any array that is an `AbstractAxisIndices` subtype into a collection of time series data.
 ```jldoctest time_axis_example
 julia> x = AxisIndicesArray(collect(1:2:20), t);